 -Can be very self-destructive and self-sabotaging as being self-abusive is what we were taught.

 -Codependents often isolate themselves; deep core shame and loneliness is at the heart of this.

 The impact of Codependency Programming:

 Lisa A. Romano says children love without the gift of objectivity, they ARE love, so children who experience rejection and abandonment, love those who hurt, abuse and push them away.
 They never outgrow that desire to be loved by an energy whose vibrations match the person who abandoned them.
 What they needed was to be taught to love, be cared for, to respect themselves and to feel worthy and deserving of love.
-Often, a parent or caregiver was hurt and wounded themselves and did not have this to give to us or show their child(ren).
+Often, a parent or caregiver was hurt and wounded and did not have this to give to us or show their child(ren).

 Regardless, it is foundational to a healthy sense of self and healthy relationships!
-Lisa Romano goes onto say, without this kind of objectivity in place, wounded adults are doomed to love without boundaries, limits and objectivity.
+Lisa Romano says that without this kind of objectivity in place, wounded adults are doomed to love without boundaries, limits and objectivity.
 This makes us targets for narcissists (and narcissistic abuse), sociopaths, and psychopaths- on a conscious level, we experience the other as a soulmate.
 However, far beyond their conscious awareness are the deeper and darker feelings of dysfunctional familiarity.”
 This is SO pivotal to know and understand on our healing and awareness journey!!

 As we have seen, Codependency is learned and programmed, and it resides deep within our being.
 It is multifaceted and complex, though NOT who we are.
 The messages that we should have received from our parent(s) or caregivers were loving, kind, patient, and nurturing in nature, that built our sense of self, self-esteem and self-worth, but that did not happen for various reason.
 We learned to try and get our needs met by “saving” others, and to be no trouble, self-less, and invisible.
 We may try over and over (to no avail) to prove that we are worthy and worth loving, and continually hit the same roadblocks.